-An introduction to supply chains and how considering supply chain requirements during new product development can optimise supply chain performance.
+Learn about supply chains and how engineers, during new product development, impact supply chain operations and performance.

 This course covers key principles and concepts involved in end-to-end supply chain management from sourcing through to product end of life.